uofajillian/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 Avoid using constructs such as “Review the Course Syllabus here”, with only the word "here" serving as link text.
 For links that point to documents rather than web pages, include the document type in the link.
 For example, "Supplemental Reading for Week 1 (EPUB)").
-Screen reader users frequently browse lists of links, or navigate web pages from one link to the next.
-Ensuring that the link text is understandable without surrounding context is important.
+Screen reader users frequently browse lists of links, or navigate web pages by moving from one link to the next.
+Ensuring that link text is understandable without surrounding context is important.

 .. _Best Practices for Describing Images: